Travel Route 66 from Tucumcari to Santa Fe

 |The Blue Swallow Motel, Tucumcari, New Mexico|

-Leaving Glenrio, on the Texas-New Mexico border, and back on I-40, we drive 42 miles and arrive at Tucumcari with its variety of vintage motels and electric neon signage.
+Leaving Glenrio, on the Texas-New Mexico border, we drive 42 miles and arrive at Tucumcari with its variety of vintage motels and electric neon signage.
 One of the more famous hotels here is the Blue Swallow Motel.

 For many years, Tucumcari has been a popular stop for cross-country travelers on Interstate 40 and previously Route 66.